 Andrew Pask (executive director) founded in the VPSN in 2006.
 Trained as both an anthropologist and city planner, in Holland and Canada, Andrew has worked with municipalities and non-profit organizations across the country.
 A member of the Placemaking Leadership Council, Placemaking Canada, Andrew has served on advisory boards for the UBC School of Architecture and Landscape Architecture, and the Toronto Public Space Initiative.
 He presents widely on public space issues and has been a regular lecturer at SFU and UBC.
 Andrew has been featured in the Globe and Mail for his innovative work on public space planning and advocacy.
 Since 2005 he has also worked as a social planner and neighbourhood planner for the City of Vancouver.

-Naomi Wittes Reichstein (communications coordinator and blog editor) has spent a lifetime fascinated by cities – how they’re built, how they work, how they shape and are shaped by human lives.
+Naomi Wittes Reichstein (Arbutus Greenway project lead) has spent a lifetime fascinated by cities – how they’re built, how they work, how they shape and are shaped by human lives.
 Raised in New York, she’s also lived in the Portland, Boston, Washington, D.C. and now Vancouver areas.
 Formerly the VPSN’s Communications Coordinator and Blog Editor, Naomi serves as our Project Lead on the Arbutus Greenway.
 She works as a writer, editor and communications professional and instructor, having served on staff as editor at Business in Vancouver (BIV) Media and at Raincoast Books, Harry Potter’s Canadian publisher.
 She’s particularly interested in how arts and culture, green space and human heritage intersect in the built environment.
 Following publication of her article on the major changes to the framework for the Vancouver Heritage Register, Naomi was interviewed on Roundhouse Radio 98.3 FM’s “Sense of Place” with host Minelle Mahtani.
 In a parallel life, Naomi is an avid opera follower.
 Come on over and check out her blog Sidewalk Babble: Meandering through the Urban Maze.

 Stephanie Goldberg (social media) –